open/close all folders

-- The Punisher: Maginty from Kitchen Irish.
-A Scary Black Man who comes closest to killing Frank (with a machete).
+- Maginty from "Kitchen Irish" arc of The Punisher MAX.
+A Scary Black Man who comes closest to killing Frank.
+(He does so with a machete.)

-- Alien: Resurrection: One of the mercenaries has warrior-dreads and is strong enough to carry his colleague/fellow victim whilst fighting off the main villain.
+- Alien: Resurrection: One of the mercenaries has warrior dreads and is strong enough to carry his colleague-fellow victim whilst fighting off the main villain.

 - In the Lord of the Rings films, The Uruk-Hai have the matted-with-the-blood-of-my-enemies kind of dreadlocks, and are more than a little menacing.